SophieDeBenedetto/action-cable-blog-post/README.md

 #### Step 2: Establish the Socket Connection: Client-Side

 In `app/assets/javascripts/channels` we'll create a file: `chatrooms.js`.
-Here is where we will define the client-side instance of our WebSocket connection.
+Here is where we will define the client-side instance of our WebSocket connection, and tell it to consume content being broadcast over the `/cable` sub-URI.

 ```javascript
 // app/assets/javascripts/channels/chatrooms.js